aquasecurity/tracee/docs/docs/policies/actions.md

 # Actions

-## DefaultAction
+## DefaultActions

-Every policy must have a `defaultAction`.
+Every policy must have at least one action in `defaultActions`.
 Actions are taken when there is match on some rule declared at the policy.
 The following actions are currently supported:

 - `log` - output events in a specified foramt (table, json etc) - default is table.
 The path to file is stdout.
 - `forward` - send events in json format using the Forward protocol to a Fluent receiver